shanemileham/shanemileham.github.io/_kb/books/sun-tzu--the-art-of-war.md

   - Consistency in rewards/punishments for discipline
 - Make meticulous plans

-### Chapter 2: Secure yourself against defeat, and wait for an opportunity for victory
+### Section 2: Secure yourself against defeat, and wait for an opportunity for victory
 Five rules for victory
 1. You must know when to fight and when not to fight
 2. You must know how to deal with forces both inferior and superior to your own